 Cleanliness is key to any hotel’s success.
 No matter the size of the establishment or economic challenges thrown at the hospitality industry, hotel and resort cleanliness remains a huge factor in attracting and delighting guests.
-Now with infection control at the front of everyone’s mind, thorough hotel cleaning becomes even more vital for owners, operators, guests and staff.
+Now with infection control at the front of everyone’s mind, thorough hotel cleaning and creating a hotel cleaning checklist become even more vital for owners, operators, guests and staff.

 Cleaning a hotel, however, presents many challenges.

 Along with guest rooms, hotels contain a myriad of spaces finished with a multitude of materials and furnishings.
 Grand lobbies, intimate bars, fine restaurants, bustling coffee shops, gyms, indoor pools, and ballrooms all need attention.

 Smaller establishments may not contain as many amenities, but still require five-star upkeep to compete.

 This upkeep does not come cheaply.
 On average it costs between $10 and $16 to clean a typical hotel room.
 Cleaning luxury hotel rooms cost a bit more, around $20 a room.
 Housekeeping staff salaries make up the bulk of this expense, claiming about 65% of costs, with the rest going to equipment, supplies and training.

 Hotel operators want to maximize these costs while protecting their guests, staff and reputation.
 This guide will outline different hotel areas and amenities and offer tips on how to keep them clean, safe and sanitary.

 - Fighting mold and mildew in Indoor Pool and Gym areas

 - How to clean a hotel room quickly and completely

 Keeping Hotel Lobbies Spotless and Sparkling